 How do I reach the office if I need to reschedule due to an emergency?

 Please call 937-225-5868 if you need to speak with an investigative probation officer.
 The office is open Monday through Friday, 8:30 a.m. to noon and 1:00 p.m. to 4:30 p.m.
-This number is not an automated system and will be answered by an investigative probation officer if you call during office hours.
-There is also a voice messaging system, and calls will be returned during the next working day if messages are left during non-business hours.
+This number is the main office line and will either be answered by the receptionist, who will connect you accordingly, or you will be able to leave a voicemail and your call will be returned.

 What should I bring to the initial appointment?